simonneutert/pizza-dough-calculator/README.md

 # pizza-dough-calculator

+> Imitation is the sincerest form of flattery that mediocrity can pay to greatness.
+> \- Oscar Wilde.

+This simple Shadow-Cljs project is an [hommage to Städler Made](https://www.stadlermade.com).

+## Important

 This project is not much more than a cheap rip-off from [Städler Made](https://www.stadlermade.com) has undeniabely one of THE BEST recipes for pizza dough's on their website!

 Please, visit their page and take a look around before continuing here, they really deserve it!